ashlymariam0509/30-days--of-python/DAY 5/readme.md

  Q)2  Write a python program to Check if a list is empty or not.

+   hint:  First create a empty list or put some values.Then check if the len of the list
+          is zero or not.if it is zero print the list is empty or print it is not empty using if else.

    TASK 3: TO FIND SIMPLE INTEREST

   Q)3  Write a python program to find simple interest.